 There are heaps of free festival shows and events held throughout the year.
 In April, check out the AusIndia Fair, which celebrates the diversity of Indian arts and culture.
 Later in the year, make sure to visit the Floriade festival to see incredible flowers, markets, music and more!

 Find your inner artist

-Canberra has an awesome arts and culture scene, but enjoying it doesn’t have to be expensive.
+Canberra has an awesome arts and culture scene – and enjoying it doesn’t have to be expensive.

 The great outdoors

 Black Mountain, Mount Majura and Mount Ainslie are all home to breathtaking summit views.
-You don’t even need hiking boots – just put on some sandshoes and say ‘hello’ to the locals taking their dog for a walk.
-Red Hill is another great spot, located in south Canberra.
-The hill is named for its orange soil and offers an incredible view of Telstra Tower, Parliament House and Woden.
+You don’t even need hiking boots – just put on comfortable shoes and start making your way to the summit.
+Red Hill is another great spot, located in South Canberra.
+The hill is named for its orange soil and offers incredible views of Telstra Tower, Parliament House and Woden.

-Another way to get your blood pumping is with a walk or bike ride around Lake Burley Griffin.
-On a good day, the water glitters in the sunlight.
-But maybe think twice before trying to swim in the lake!
+Another way to get your blood pumping for free is with a walk or bike ride around Lake Burley Griffin.
+The beautiful lake acts as the centrepiece of Canberra, offering a sense of tranquillity amid the bustling city atmosphere.